September 21, 2020

 What is Lead Poisoning?

 Lead is a neurotoxin.
 When it builds up in the body over a period of months or years, lead poisoning occurs.
-Exposure to lead puts infants, children, and the unborn babies of pregnant women at increased risk of brain and neurologic damage.
 Children under age 6 are most at risk.
+Exposure to lead puts infants, children, and unborn babies at increased risk of brain and neurologic damage.

 What are the Effects of Lead Poisoning?